marcosouza93/quake-log-parser/README.md

 docker build -t labs/quake-log-parser .
 ```

-And this to start the project inside of a docker container (exposing the port number 8080):
+And this commmand to start the project inside of a docker container (exposing the port number 8080):

 ```
 docker run -d -p 8080:8080 labs/quake-log-parser:latest